-- Acquisition, Sale, or Merger - Before acquiring, selling, or merging with another trade waste removal, collection, or disposal business, a licensee must submit a sale application for review by BIC at least thirty (30) days in advance of when such transaction is to take effect.
+- Before acquiring, selling, or merging with another trade waste removal, collection, or disposal business, a licensee must submit a sale application for review by BIC at least thirty (30) days in advance of when such transaction is to take effect.

-- Subcontracting and Assignment of Contracts - Before subcontracting out waste removal services or assignment of contracts or similar arrangements, a licensee must obtain approval from BIC.
+- Before subcontracting out waste removal services or assignment of contracts or similar arrangements, a licensee must obtain approval from BIC.
 The licensee shall submit the request for approval in writing to BIC.

-Annual Financial Statements - Licensees must submit annual financial statements.
+- Annual Financial Statements - Licensees must submit annual financial statements.

-Customer Registers - Licensees must maintain a complete and accurate list of all customers served and submit this list, called the Customer Register, to BIC.
+- Customer Registers - Licensees must maintain a complete and accurate list of all customers served and submit this list, called the Customer Register, to BIC.
 The Customer Register must be submitted as a Microsoft Access database file or a Microsoft Excel spreadsheet.

-See the Home Page for the Customer Register filing dates.
+Click here for the Customer Register filing dates.